 - IPVanish – IPVanish is a US VPN provider that was found to be giving logs to the FBI despite claiming to be a “zero logs” VPN service.
 Speeds were also below average, as we verified in the recent IPVanish vs NordVPN comparison.

 - PureVPN – Like IPVanish, PureVPN was also busted for giving up logs to US authorities, despite claiming to be a “no logs” service.
+We also found the speeds to be quite slow in our recent PureVPN vs NordVPN tests.

 - Opera VPN – Despite claiming to be a full VPN, Opera VPN only works for browser and will therefore not encrypt traffic on your operating system with torrent clients.